 - 1. I have questions about being adopted

-As an adopted person you may have lots of questions about your birth family, and about why you were adopted, and we are here to help by answering your questions.
+As a person who is adopted, you may have lots of questions about your birth family, and about why you were adopted.
+We are here to help by answering your questions.

 You might also find some answers about you and your adoption